andris9/sewercide-ctf/SETUP.md

    - Navigate to your account settings
    - Generate a new API token

+The setup script will automatically:
+- Create `Dockerfile.deputy` if it doesn't exist
-The setup script will automatically build the `deputy-ubuntu:24.04` Docker image from the included `Dockerfile.deputy` if it doesn't already exist.
+- Build the `deputy-ubuntu:24.04` Docker image if it's not already built

 ## Quick Setup